gianlucafiore/freecad_commandline/README.md

 ### To contibute it:

-Execute this command in python console:
+Execute this command in python console with all workbenches pre-loaded:

 ```
 all_commands = []